 Chickpea Apple Salad is fall perfect.
 Apples and garbanzo beans combined with pumpkin seeds and cranberries.
 Even the dressing has some great fall flavours.
+You will also want to try this tasty harvest salad.

 This healthy apple salad recipe is sweet, tart, crunchy, protein-packed, vegan-friendly and gluten-free too.
 Great for weekday lunches.
 Awesome for brunch too.